 a) the amendment application;

-b) a red-line version of the informed consent indicating changes
+b) a red-line version of the informed consent and protocol indicating changes as applicable

 c) information which would relate to participant’s willingness to continue participation; and

 d) other supporting documents (summary request from sponsors, new surveys and questionnaires etc.).